Help

 • O: Get out of the Jam mode.

-• Other Jam shortcuts with no default assigment.
-You must ether assign a keyboard shortcut or a midi event (recommended).
-These shortcuts are designed to be used with pads or midi pedals.
+• Other Jam shortcuts with no default assignment.
+You must ether assign a keyboard shortcut or a MIDI event (recommended).
+These shortcuts are designed to be used with pads or MIDI pedals.

 • Arm Record for Track X: Record loop on track X will go into Record mode at the end of the loop